Skip to main content

 Invitational Summer Institute (SI)

 The theory and practice of teaching writing are examined through individual demonstrations, reading and discussion of current research, and writing and responding in peer groups.
 Participants will explore the impact race, language, poverty, and privilege have on equity in teaching and learning.
-Successful completion of the ISI provides opportunities for ongoing collaboration and a variety of leadership roles.
+Successful completion of the SI provides opportunities for ongoing collaboration and a variety of leadership roles.

-Dates: June 14 - June 28, 2024 (10 days total)
+2026 Dates: June 18 - July 2, 2026 (10 days total)

 Cost: $300 stipend paid to new Fellows upon completion of all requirements